 Who is the Senior Pastor?

 A lot of people say, ‘That good looking young guy can’t be Metro’s Senior Pastor.
 Who really is?
 Yes, it’s true.
-Well, maybe not the good looking part but Jeremy Schossau is our founding and Lead Pastor.
-You can check out his full bio here.
+Well, maybe not the good-looking part but Jeremy Schossau is our founding and Lead Pastor.

 Metro is a Staff/Management Led church.
 In other words, our pastors and staff (both paid and unpaid) lead the day in and day out operations and ministries of our church.
 The Staff Team is led by the Lead Pastor.
 They work directly for him and follow his leadership and direction.
 The Lead Pastor (and his team) has directional authority, creates budgets and is responsible for the fulfillment of Metro’s Mission.